 In infants and children younger than 10 years, digoxin may be given to suppress episodes of paroxysmal supraventricular tachycardia due to Wolff-Parkinson-White syndrome.
 However, adults with the syndrome should not take digoxin because it can facilitate conduction by the extra pathway and increase the risk that atrial fibrillation will degenerate into ventricular fibrillation.
 For this reason, digoxin is usually stopped before people with this syndrome reach puberty.

-Destruction of the extra conduction pathway by radiofrequency ablation (delivery of energy of a specific frequency through an electrode catheter inserted in the heart) is successful in more than 95% of people.
+Destruction of the extra conduction pathway by catheter ablation (delivery of energy of a specific frequency or cold through a catheter inserted in the heart) is successful in more than 95% of people.
 The risk of death during the procedure is less than 1 in 1,000.
-Radiofrequency ablation is particularly useful for young people who might otherwise have to take antiarrhythmic drugs for a lifetime.
+Ablation is particularly useful for young people who might otherwise have to take antiarrhythmic drugs for a lifetime.